ethan-lamwah/fypAPI/README.md

-# Cookie Session Example
+# SteveEasyJobs - FYP
-This example demonstrates the use of cookie session to store user credential
+This example demonstrates the use of fyp-API

-1. /api

 ### Installing
 ```